StuPhD95/Delayed-Transmission-in-Mortgage-Rates/README.md

 $$\Delta m_t = c+\beta_0\Delta y^{10Y}_t+\beta_1\Delta y^{10Y}_{t-1}+\beta_2\Delta y^{10Y}_{t-2}+\varepsilon_t.$$

 The delayed model reduces out-of-sample RMSE by **25.61%** relative to the non-delayed benchmark.
+This means that, on unseen test data, the delayed model made predictions with about 26% lower average error than the non-delayed benchmark.
+So the result suggests that past Treasury-yield movements contain useful information for predicting mortgage-rate changes.

 <p align="center">
   <img src="Figures/Plot3.png" width="700">